 You need comprehensive medical treatment and care and a way to pay your bills while you recover.
 Having a truck accident attorney on your side can help you recover the compensation you need to get through this challenging time.
 Your lawyer will help protect your rights and fight to get you the fair financial settlement you deserve for your injuries and other damages.

-The Richmond truck accident attorneys at River Run Law invite you to contact us today for a free consultation.
+The Richmond, VA truck accident attorneys at River Run Law invite you to call (804) 889-0500 or contact us online today for a free consultation.
 You deserve to know your options, so that you can make the best possible decision about your future.

 Do You Need a Lawyer for a Richmond Truck Accident Claim?

 Although you are not legally obligated to hire an attorney to represent you in a truck accident claim, there are several reasons why you should consider it.

 Most personal injury law firms, including River Run Law, offer free consultations for injury accident victims.
 Although you won’t be obligated to work with us in any way, we can evaluate your case and provide you with information about how to recover the compensation you deserve.